-I have considered this point carefully, but Mr S didn't receive any cash incentive to make the investment.
-And I'm not persuaded that Mr S proceeded knowing that the investment he was making was high risk, and that he was determined to move forward with the transaction regardless.
-There is nothing to show Mr S genuinely understood the risks involved.
-He says he was just advised of the guaranteed returns.
+I have considered this point carefully, but Mr W didn't receive any cash incentive to make the investment.
+And I'm not persuaded that Mr W proceeded knowing that the investment he was making was high risk, and that he was determined to move forward with the transaction regardless.
+There is nothing to show Mr W genuinely understood the risks involved.
+He says he was just advised of the guaranteed returns and wasn't told about any risks.
 So I think therefore, it cannot be said he was incentivised to enter into the transaction in this way.

-On balance, I'm satisfied that Mr S, unlike Mr Adams, wasn't eager to complete the transaction for reasons other than securing the best pension for himself.
+On balance, I'm satisfied that Mr W, unlike Mr Adams, wasn't eager to complete the transaction for reasons other than securing the best pension for himself.
 So, in my opinion, this case is very different from that of Mr Adams.
-And having carefully considered all of the circumstances, I'm satisfied it's fair and reasonable to conclude that if Carey had refused to accept Mr S's application to invest in Global Forestry, the transaction this complaint concerns wouldn't still have gone ahead.
+And having carefully considered all of the circumstances, I'm satisfied it's fair and reasonable to conclude that if Carey had refused to accept Mr W's application to invest in Global Forestry, the transaction this complaint concerns wouldn't still have gone ahead.

-So, overall, I do think it's fair and reasonable to direct Carey to pay Mr S compensation in the circumstances.
-While I accept that ILAWS and/or GFI might have some responsibility for initiating the course of action that's led to Mr S's loss, I consider that Carey failed to comply with its own regulatory obligations when it didn't put a stop to the transactions proceeding.
-It ought to have declined Mr S's application to open a SIPP to invest in Global Forestry when it had the opportunity to do so.
+So, overall, I do think it's fair and reasonable to direct Carey to pay Mr W compensation in the circumstances.
+While I accept that GFI (and possibly Mr C) might have some responsibility for initiating the course of action that's led to Mr W's loss, I consider that Carey failed to comply with its own regulatory obligations when it didn't put a stop to the transactions proceeding.
+It ought to have declined Mr W's application to open a SIPP to invest in Global Forestry when it had the opportunity to do so.

-In making these findings, I've taken into account the potential contribution made by other parties to the losses suffered by Mr S. In my view, in considering what fair compensation looks like in this case, it's reasonable to make an award against Carey that requires it to compensate Mr S for the full measure of his loss.
+In making these findings, I've taken into account the potential contribution made by other parties to the losses suffered by Mr W. In my view, in considering what fair compensation looks like in this case, it's reasonable to make an award against Carey that requires it to compensate Mr W for the full measure of his loss.
 But for Carey's failings, I'm satisfied that the transaction this complaint concerns wouldn't have occurred in the first place.

 As such, I'm not asking Carey to account for loss that goes beyond the consequences of its failings.
 I'm satisfied those failings have caused the full extent of the loss in question.
 That other parties might also be responsible for that same loss is a distinct matter, which I'm not able to determine.
-However, that fact shouldn't impact on Mr S's right to fair compensation from Carey for the full amount of his loss.
+However, that fact shouldn't impact on Mr W's right to fair compensation from Carey for the full amount of his loss.